Key Regulatory Developments in India’s Fintech Space

 Key Takeaways

-India's fintech sector comprises over 7,000 startups, with a projected valuation of $1 trillion by 2030
+India's fintech sector comprises over 7,000 startups, with a projected valuation of $1 Trillion by 2030

 The Reserve Bank of India (RBI) regulates digital payments and lending, with guidelines to enhance transparency